Jaxo/yaxx/README.md

 - **rexxlib** provides all objects and methods required by the implementation of the Rexx interpreter (Restructured extended editor)

 Fortunately, YAXX is not just a miscellany of heterogeneous (although usefull) routines.
 It provides the means to build a _REXX interpreter_, and this is how most people will understand YAXX.
-####Any doc?
+<h3>Any doc?</h3>
 No real detailed documentation.
 After all, Rexx is &hellip; Rexx, a well documented programming language and the Rexxoid application should be enough intuitive to get you up and running quite immediately.
 Nevertheless, you will find <a href="docs/android/rexx.md">here</a> a series of screenshots describing in short how Rexx shows up on an Android device.
-#Installing REXX
+<h1>Installing REXX</h1>
 If you don't want to build Rexx or Rexxoid, but just install it, pre-built executables are provided for Android, Linux and Windows.
+Also, Rexxoid -- Rexx for Android -- is available on Google Play Store.
 <ul>
 <li>Navigate to the <a href="https://github.com/Jaxo/yaxx/releases/latest">releases page</a>
 <li>Download the appropriate version and file
 <li>Install it on your device.
 <br/>For Rexxoid (REXX on Android), the easiest way is to mail the <i>Rexxoid.apk</i> file to your email account on your android device.
 Then, you can install straight from the mail.
 </ul>
 If the proposed pre-builts do not match your OS versions, you will have to build it by yourself.
 As explained below, the repository provides the appropriate makefiles and it's not so difficult to do.
-####Importing my beloved REXX scripts in Android
+<h1>Importing my beloved REXX scripts in Android</h1>
 <ul>
 <li>Insert a comment in the first line of each script, with a couple of words identifying the script.
 <li>Send the script(s) as mail attachments to your email account on your android device, open the mail, save the attachment.
 <li>Start REXX and press to the (hardware) left button on your phone.
 In the options menu, choose import.
 </ul>
 Note that tapping on a file or on an email attachment with a <b>.rexx</b> extension automatically launch Android REXX.
-#Building REXX
+<h1>Building REXX</h1>
 The libraries have been tested in several OS environments, which ascertains their portability and robustness.
 Besides classical OS's (Linux, MS Windows), Palm OS was one of the first candidate for writing "REXX for Palm OS" at the beginning of the 2000's.
 In 2010, REXX was ported to Android...

-##Rexx on Android
+<h2>Rexx on Android</h2>
 You need the appropriate android / eclipse project, and to build the .so libraries.
 <ul>
 <li>The Android Eclipse project &mdash; the GUI layer &mdash; is named *Rexxoid*.